theproductcoach/app-23-blindhire/README.md

 1. **Select Position**: Choose the job you're applying for
 2. **Upload Resume**: Submit your resume (PDF or DOCX)
-3. **Automatic Processing**: Your resume will be automatically scrubbed of personal information
+3. **Automatic Processing**: Your resume will be automatically scrubbed of personal information using OpenAI's GPT-4o
 4. **Confirmation**: Receive confirmation of your application

+## How It Works

+1. **File Upload**: Candidates upload their resumes in PDF or DOCX format
+2. **File Processing**:
+   - PDFs are processed using OpenAI's File API
+   - DOCX files are processed using mammoth
+3. **AI Anonymization**: The content is sent to a specialized OpenAI Assistant that:
+   - Removes personal information (names, contact details, etc.)
+   - Preserves professional experience and skills
+   - Maintains document structure
+   - Uses placeholders for removed information
+4. **Storage**: Anonymized resumes are stored for recruiter review

 ## Project Structure

 ```
 app/
 ├── api/              # API routes
+│   ├── upload/      # File upload and processing
+│   └── scrubber/    # Text anonymization
 ├── components/       # Reusable components
 ├── types/           # TypeScript type definitions
+├── utils/           # Utility functions
 ├── page.tsx         # Homepage
 ├── jobs/            # Job listings
 ├── candidates/      # Candidate management